Page 2 The project begins

 The intake off the engine to tack the intake runners to the flanges.

 When eight runners were tacked to the intake flanges, it was all bolted back to the heads.
-Simple intake by the way, no water and no exhaust in it.

 After some measuring and planning, a plywood template was cut with a hole saw, and it was used to cut the holes for the intake runners in the plenum floor piece.